stacklane/docs/🗄/Article/models/fields.md

 # Options {#options}

 `options` are a special purpose string field, limited to pre-configured string values.
-The options / values must be camel case (example, exampleOne, exampleTwoOther), using single byte letters.
+The options / values must be entirely lower case, using single byte letters.

 ## Example {#options-example}